How to dress and present?

 Technology | Rich Bush | [email protected] |

-How to submit a Quest/Fall Symposium poster for free printing?
+How to submit a Quest/Fall Symposium poster for printing?

 1) Work with your mentor, carefully edit the content of your poster, and ask your mentor to proof it.
 36-inch high, 48-inch wide posters are recommended; smaller posters are allowed.
 Light-color backgrounds only, please.
 Most posters are created using PowerPoint.
 Double-check the size of your poster on the design tab before converting it into a pdf.
 If it is 11- by 8-inches instead of 4- by 3-feet in size, it will be printed as such.

-2) To submit your finalized pdf, use this link until the deadline.
+2) To submit your finalized pdf, use this link until the April 11 NOON deadline.
 IF IT IS TOO LATE NOW- SEE THE INFO BELOW.
-You will be asked two questions: whether you agree to deposit your pdf into the Quest archive; and whether you'd like to provide an additional audio/video file for the depository.
+You will be asked whether you agree to deposit your pdf into the Quest archive.
 You will find your poster by your board for the poster session you select.
 Come a few minutes before the session to pin it; pins will be provided.

 Who is in charge of Quest?